-I completed my PhD in computer science inside the Flowers team at INRIA Bordeaux under the supervision of Pierre-Yves Oudeyer.
+I am currently a postdoctoral associate in the social robotics laboratory at Yale university.
+I completed my PhD in computer science within the Flowers team at INRIA Bordeaux under the supervision of Pierre-Yves Oudeyer.
 I am an alumni of École polytechnique and the MVA master (mathematics for vision and machine learning).